The Demand for Pediatric Nurses and How a DNP/PNP Can Help

 RN Job Growth

 Generally speaking, the outlook for RNs is very promising.
-The United States Bureau of Labor Statistics (USBLS), for example, reports that available jobs for RNs are projected to grow by 12% by 2028.
-This percentage translates to the potential of more than 370,000 new RN jobs before the decade ends.
+The United States Bureau of Labor Statistics (USBLS), for example, reports that available jobs for RNs are projected to grow by 6% from 2023 to 2033.
+This growth rate is faster than the average for all occupations.
+Additionally, there are expected to be approximately 194,500 job openings each year due to retirements and career changes.

 RN Salaries

-The 2018 median salary for RNs reached $71,730.
+As of May 2023, the median salary for RNs reached $86,070.
 These wages tend to trend higher if you accept a pediatric nurse practitioner job in a major metropolitan area, such as Washington, D.C., or Los Angeles.

 In addition to the need for more RNs, there is even more demand for qualified PNPs with specialized training beyond the BSN degree.
 Fueling this desire in the field of pediatric nursing is that pediatric medicine is a field to which entire hospitals are dedicated.
 Major national facilities, such as the Ann & Robert H. Lurie Children’s Hospital of Chicago, are dedicated solely to the treatment and care of these younger patients, and their reputation is built in part by the compassionate care the nursing staff provides.